“One Hundred Sight Words”, Literacy Early Primary School

 The 100 Sight Words for Prep and Grade 1 is the quick route to reading in English.
 It doesn’t change the importance of phonics in early literacy.
 Sight Words are set down for Prep and Grade 1 to learn for immediate recognition.
 These words are frequently occurring in texts.
 About 40 should be learned by the end of Prep and the full bunch of them towards the end of Grade 1.

 The purpose of making these 100 Words into “Sight Words” is to enable the early primary school children to begin to read simple texts without having to learn spelling patterns and rules in the same short space of time.
 And there is wisdom and common sense in educators doing this.
-It also means that if you are the educators, this is what they have to do at home.
+It also means that if you are the educators, this is what you have to do at home.

 Fast-Track Your Child With The One Hundred Sight Words